timvandam/cn/doc/Data Link Layer.md

 ### Parity Check
 The parity check can be used to detect and correct 1-bit errors (when using parity blocks).
 It is a very simple example of a 1-bit CDC, using the generator polynomial `x + 1` (`n = 1`).
-The parity check can be done in two ways; the even parity checking or odd parity checking.
+The parity check can be done in two ways; even parity checking or odd parity checking.

-When applying even parity checking, the 1-bit CDC will be used to ensure that there are an even amount of 1's in the whole packet.
+When applying even parity checking, the 1-bit CDC (the parity bit) will be used to ensure that there are an even amount of 1's in the packet.
 This means that `1001` would have the parity bit `0`, and that `1101` would have the parity bit `1`.

 Odd parity checking works in the exact same fashion, but this time ensures that there is an odd amount of 1's in the packet.

-When two (or any even amount) bits flip, the parity check won't work anymore.
+When two bits flip (or any even amount of bits), the parity check won't work anymore.
 So it can only be used to detect 1-bit errors.

 #### Parity Blocks
 Parity blocks (2-dimensional parity checks) are used to detect where a 1-bit error occurred within a packet.
 Instead of